FelixButzbach/WeReHe/Readme.md

 - 15.02.23, 23:30 - 00:15: Created a github repo and forked it on Stackblitz
 - 16.02.23, 09:20 - 10:15: Added the 'markDone' function
 - 20.02.23, 19:45 - 20:00: Added repo to AWS Amplify and deployed it
-- Next: clean the code (create a helper module and separate files for each component)
+- 22.02.23, 16:10 - 16:20: Created the werehe.antena1.com.br domain and added it to the amplify project.
+And added an example md file